youkoutaku/youkoutaku.github.io/_posts/2024-05-06-ToDoforBlogUpdate.md

 ## ToDo List (2025-02-24)
 ### Journal
 - [x] Spring Internship
-- [ ] Striving for something is a kind of talent
+- [ ] Striving for excellence is a form of talent
-- [ ] How to make a lot of money
+- [ ] How to achieve financial success

 ### Learning
 - [ ] Nonlinear Programming